LieonShelly/Live/README.md

 * The anchor broadcast part included build IM Chat room and group, pushing video stream into Tencent Server.
 * The most simple part is User center, which contains some related user's message and the setting of app.

-## What's the trouble this project?
+## What's the trouble in this project?
 It's become a very easy way to pull and push video stream because of third part living stream SDK.
 Our video stream has been saved in Tencent Cloud, so we just make a management to store the user data and distribute the stream address to client from Tencent Server.
 In other words, the trouble comes from  RoomViewController's logic, BroadcastViewController's logic, and the whole app performance.